 For information about the ceremonies, other graduation events, apparel, etc., please visit the Commencement Site.

 Nomination is not required to be considered, but it provides meaningful encouragement to students who may not put themselves forward.
-To nominate a student, please review the criteria below to draft a short narrative on how the nominee embodies these qualities.
+The nomination deadline for 2023 has passed.

 Congratulations!
 The next step is to complete an application.
 We ask candidates to do this for two reasons.
 First, you will have greater detail on your academic pursuits and involvement.
 We want you to have the opportunity to tell the selection committee about yourself.
 Secondly, selection as a Hunthausen Award recipient includes delivery of the valedictory address as Commencement.
 We want to make sure you are prepared for the next step should you be chosen as finalist.